 Article 26(4) — input data control.
 Where the deployer exercises control over input data the deployer must ensure the data is relevant and sufficiently representative in view of the intended purpose.
 Model training data is the deployer\'s own governance process; aiegis does not see training data.
 Operational input data flowing through the agent is in scope of the harness: L3 Data Sentinel flags PII, secrets and regulated data classes on the wire, and L6 Input Sanitizer flags prompt injection and tool poisoning patterns.

 Article 26(5) — monitoring and incident reporting.
 Continuous monitoring is the platform\'s primary function.
 The serious-incident webhook is wired through the dispatcher with sub-hour latency from log to dispatch; the deployer configures the destination (SIEM, incident-response platform, or direct authority feed) per the national reporting chain.
-The "without undue delay" standard is expected to converge on a 72-hour analogue to GDPR Article 33 once national guidance lands.

 Article 26(7) — worker notification.
 Before putting the system into service at the workplace, deployers who are employers shall inform workers\' representatives and the affected workers.
 This is a deployer act; aiegis publishes a worker-transparency notice template at the compliance endpoint, but the deployer issues the notice.
 The notice covers what is monitored, why, who sees the data, and the employee rights of access.